Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 savehistory     : savehistory name
 ~~~~

-If the history of some operation is needed the *savehistory* command should be called after the command performing the operation.
+If the history of shape modifications performed during an operation is needed, the *savehistory* command should be called after the command performing the operation.
-If some other operation supporting history will be performed before the history of first operation is saved it will be overwritten with the new history.
+If another operation supporting history will be performed before the history of the first operation is saved it will be overwritten with the new history.

 Example:
 ~~~~